More Than Just Unlocking Doors

 One of the most challenging aspects of selling a home is determining the right price.
 It’s not just a transaction, it’s an emotional journey.
 Sellers often see their property through the lens of memories rather than market realities.
 But overpricing can do more harm than good.

 I watched this play out recently.
-The Sellers wanted to list the property at $750,000.
-The market data indicated a value of $650,000.
+Their goal was to put the property on the market for $750,000.
+Market data showed a value of $650,000.
 The honest agent could have nodded, taken the listing, and let it sit on the market, unsold, for months.
 Instead, they spent hours showing the sellers why that number would stall the sale, using data on days on market, comparable sales, and the psychology of stale listings.
-The sellers were frustrated and walked away, choosing another agent who promised them the moon.
+Frustrated, the sellers departed, opting for a different agent who made extravagant promises.

 That agent may have won the listing, but the sellers lost time.
 Their home will sit, the price will drop, and frustration will mount.
 Meanwhile, the first agent walked away with integrity intact.
-When reality catches up, they’ll likely be the agent called back, and this time, the home will be priced to sell, leading to a successful and satisfying outcome for all.
+When reality catches up, they’ll likely recall that agent.
+This time, they will price the home to sell, leading to a successful and satisfying outcome for everyone involved.

 That is the difference between chasing inventory and protecting clients.
 Some agents will take any listing, at any price, because they need the sign on the lawn.
 They’ll blame “the market” later, suggest price drops every few weeks, and eventually disappear when things don’t move.